laro/CamelCaseStd/README.md

             - we _want_ to keep the `std` files separate from the new `cilia` files,
             - and it is practically impossible to do anyway (as we cannot change the standard library).
     - So we need one of these:
-        - a new rule, that classes, when necessary, will be cast to derived classes, if those do not add any member variables
         - a global cast operator (from `std::string&` to `cilia::String&`)
             ```
             operator cilia::String&(std::string& str) {